- 1 Are you planning to BUILD a new HOUSE in Bangalore?

 Doors should be constructed at the beginning and end of the staircase and ensure that the stairs do not touch the northern or southern walls.

 Bedrooms, puja rooms, A kitchen should never be built under the staircase.
 That area should be used only as a storage room.
 The staircase should not be visible to visitors as it is considered to be inauspicious.
 Only light colors should be used for staircase designing.

 The position of WATERBODY / SUMP TANK as per VASTU:

 The presence of water increases the aesthetic value of your home as well as acts as an energy generator.
-It can have severe negative effects if ignored and can have a positive effect on the inhabitants of the house if designed properly.
+It can have severe negative effects if ignored and can have a positive effect on the inhabitants of the house if appropriately designed.
 The placement of the water body and the direction of the flow of water are the two main aspects that determine its Vastu.

-The most ideal location of a swimming pool is the north, east or north-east direction.
-In the case of fountains or ponds, the water flow should be from the north to the east direction.
+The ideal location of a swimming pool is the north, east, or north-east direction.
+In the case of fountains or ponds, the water flow should be from the north to the eastern direction.
 The directions that work best for underground water tanks are the same as above.
 But if these storage tanks are above ground level, they should be in the south, south-west or south-east directions.

 The position of the LIVING ROOM as per VASTU: